Links

 <a href="#anchor">Link to Anchor</a>

-For link towards a website, we suggest you DO NOT omit URL protocols like https:// or http://, or it may be interpreted as relative link by Typora or other Markdown engines, or after export/publish.
+For a link towards a website, we suggest you DO NOT omit URL protocols like https:// or http:// as it may be interpreted as a relative link by Typora or other Markdown engines, including after exporting/publishing.

-You could use write relative or absolute path as link address towards a local file, the extension like (.md) can be omitted, for example:
+You can use a relative or absolute path as a link address pointing towards a local file.
+The extension, like .md, can be omitted.
+For example:

 [Readme1](Readme1.md)